x

-The Culture of Guatemala
+The Culture, Traditions, and Heritage of Guatemala

 The national culture of Guatemala reflects strong Mayan and Spanish influences.
 During the second half of the 19th century, it was influenced by the arrival of other Europeans, especially Germans, and recently by recent movements of thousands of Guatemalans to and from the United States.
 The Mayan culture has remained as one of the largest cultures because of the people’s knowledge on sciences and astrology.
 Though the pattern of its culture is characterized by sharp contrasts in the spoken language, households, cuisine, attire and family affairs, the country still has its culture felt through the many aspects of the life of its people.